The Reverend Sydney Buckley, Founding Headmaster 1915 – 1947

 Rod Fraser has placed Ivanhoe Grammar School firmly into various international networks of schools and organisations creating extraordinary opportunities for our students.
 More than ever, Ivanhoe students are living and working internationally and playing their part in a world vastly different to that when in 1915 St James’ Grammar School first opened its doors.

 In June 2015 he was acknowledged in the Queen’s Birthday Honours list with a Member (AM) in the General Division for significant service to secondary education, to national and international learning development organisations, and to the community.

 Gerard Foley is the current Principal of Ivanhoe Grammar School, commencing in November 2015, and is only the fifth Principal of the School in its more than 100-year history.

 Gerard leads the School into a new era with the firm belief that all students have the capacity to succeed, that community and caring for others is paramount and that education can provide outstanding opportunities for all who embrace it.

 Gerard was Acting Principal of the School throughout 2014, after being appointed Deputy Principal in 2011 and Head of The Ridgeway Campus in 2008.
 His career has spanned roles in the independent and government sector, including the Head of Senior School at Overnewton Anglican College and Year 12 Level Manager/VCE Coordinator at Eltham College.

 Gerard’s key aims are to assist students to develop their unique potential by providing a range of rich experiences through academic opportunities, the creative and performing arts, sport, outdoor education, intercultural understanding, leadership and service to others.
 He believes that active, engaged, critical and empathetic global citizens are created through exposure to local and international issues via the curriculum, and a range of community and international experiences.

-Gerard is married to Anne and his two daughters, Sarah and Jess, are both Old Ivanhoe Grammarians!
+Gerard is married to Anne and his two daughters, Sarah (2016) and Jess (2013), are both Old Ivanhoe Grammarians!